ONEARMY/academy/docs/guides/stars.md

 - Mention and credit Precious Plastic on their social media i.e "Part of @realPreciousPlastic"
 - Use #preciousplastic on their posts
 - Use our logo generator
-- Create how-tos sharing back knowledge with the community
+- Create projects sharing back knowledge with the community
 - Use a proactive approach to bring more people in the movement